Tuesday, December 3, 2024

 The Tarot Suit of Major Arcana

-From that point forward a journey can be seen of life’s struggles and experiences, the joy and pain of being alive.
+From that point forward, one can see a journey of life’s struggles and experiences, the joy and pain of being alive.
 The Magician is the very culmination of the concept of ‘potential’, full of nothing done but the ability to do anything.
-The Emperor has come into his own and can be said to have his realm of control.
+The Emperor has come into his own and has his realm of control.

 advertisement